astranome/stm32basic/README.md

 ## Getting Started

-Assuming that the user have Windows based PC, the easiest way to build the firmware and flash it in to MCU is as following:
+Assuming that the user has Windows PC, the easiest way to build the firmware and flash it in to the stm32 board is as following:

-1: Install [STM32 ST-LINK utility](https://www.st.com/en/development-tools/stsw-link004.html) on Windows PC.
+1: Install [STM32 ST-LINK utility](https://www.st.com/en/development-tools/stsw-link004.html) on a Windows PC.

 2: Connect ST-Link adapter to stm32 board and verify that the MCU is visible from there.

 3: Use any of Ubuntu based hosts machines for making a firmware.
-E.g. use Windows Subsystem for Linux (WSL) on Windows 10 or Raspberry Pi as a standalone build machine.
+E.g. use Windows Subsystem for Linux (WSL) on a Windows 10 or Raspberry Pi as a standalone build machine.

 ### Setting up Linux environment and build applications
 * Get ARM Toolchain:

 `sudo apt-get install gcc-arm-none-eabi binutils-arm-none-eabi gdb-arm-none-eabi`

-* Clone this Stm32Basic repository and get libopencm3 library:
+* Clone this `stm32basic` repository and get libopencm3 library locally:

 `cd Stm32Basic`